 - Home studio vs. Professional studio.
 The difference is tremendous.
 Even with the whole budget of a home recording studio, it may not be enough even to purchase an audio interface for a professional studio.
 However, you can create top-quality tracks in your home studio, that will sound just like the ones with expensive setup.

 - How to build a home studio on a budget?
 PC, audio interface, DAW, MIDI keyboard, a pair of headphones, and studio monitor speakers.
 That’s all the essentials you need in your studio.
 The market is enormous and may trick you into buying the equipment you do not necessarily need.

 After you have done all that, you’re going to need to learn a little about mixing and working with your software.
 Except for the manuals, the best possible free education will be youtube.
 There are also free of charge or paid courses that justify the money and time spent.
 Far more, you have the opportunity to attend schools with pro equipment or watch online courses from the comfort of your home studio and use of your own equipment.
 If you have friends that produce music, visit them and check out what they are doing or ask.

 The are plenty of guides and articles on the web about ideal home recording studio tools for beginners.
 Do your research, compare and find the best studio gear for you to begin music production.

 In case you need acoustic treatment fr your home studio, check how to soundproof your room.

-“I still find it amazing that you can begin to produce music in your home room with such a small budget”
+“I still find it amazing that you can start music production in your bedroom and with such a small budget.”

 We hope today you found out what you need for a home recording studio.
 Do not hesitate to post your comments and questions.
 My team and I would be happy to help!